MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-confluent-kafka.md

 ## Prerequisites

-- Get access to the Fabric premium workspace with Contributor or above permissions.
+- Access to the Fabric premium workspace with Contributor or above permissions.
 - A Confluent Cloud Kafka cluster and an API Key.
+- Your Confluent Cloud Kafka cluster must be publicly accessible and not be behind a firewall or secured in a virtual network.

 ## Add Confluent Cloud Kafka as a source